ckormanyos/real-time-cpp/readme.md

   * ST Microelectronics(R) STM32F446 ARM(R) Cortex(TM)-M4
   * VC, MinGW, or other `*nix`-like generic host

+## Cross Development in the Reference Application

+The reference application uses cross-development based on `*nix`-like make tools in combination with either Bash Shell and GNU make, Microsoft(R) Visual Studio(R) via _External Makefile_ or CMake.
+Tool chains are not available in this repo (see below for further details).

+The ATMEL(R) AVR(R) Atmega328P configuration (target _avr_)
+in the reference application also has a project workspace for MICROCHIP(R) ATMEL(R) Studio 7.

 ## Getting Started with the Reference Application

 It is easiest to get started with the reference application using one of the supported boards, such as Arduino or RaspberryPi Zero or BeagleBone, etc.
 The reference application can be found in the directory ref_app and its subdirectories.

+### Build with Bash and GNU make

 To get started with the reference application on `*nix`
   - Open a terminal in the directory  [./ref_app](./ref_app).